Table of contents

 Pay particular attention to your A inventory, because mistakes in that category can cost a lot of money.
 The C items require less of your attention.
 This exercise gives you a framework for prioritising your focus and energy.

 Accurate estimates of what you will need are the backbone of good inventory management.
-It can seem like guesswork when first starting a business (see our guide on doing your first sales forecasts) – but it doesn’t have to stay that way.
+It can seem like guesswork when first starting a business – but it doesn’t have to stay that way.